ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 ]);
 ```

-You can use the UI with Compass to execute the aggregation pipeline.
+You can also use the UI with Compass to execute the aggregation pipeline.

 ![alt text](./images/compassAggregation.png)